A. Seeking revival from the God of all power.

 · Check your communion – are you living a growing, abiding life with Jesus?

 c.
-In the midst of the years make it known: Habakkuk longs for God to do a work that is evident to everyone as a work of God.
-He prays that revival would be known at a definite time and place (in the midst of the years), not just as an idea in someone’s head.
+In the midst of the years make it known: Habakkuk longed for God to do a work that was evident to everyone as a work of God.
+He prayed that revival would be known at a definite time and place (in the midst of the years), not just as an idea in someone’s head.

 d.
-In wrath remember mercy: Habakkuk prays knowing well that they don’t deserve revival, so he prays for mercy.
-The idea is, “Lord, I know that we deserve your wrath, but in the midst of your wrath remember mercy and send revival among us.”
+In wrath remember mercy: Habakkuk prayed knowing well that they didn’t deserve revival, so he prayed for mercy.
+The idea is, “LORD, I know that we deserve your wrath, but in the midst of your wrath remember mercy and send revival among us.”

 i.
 “Sorrowfully, not wishing to be an accuser of the brethren, it does seem to me that considering the responsibilities which were laid upon us, and the means which God has given us, the church generally, (there are blessed exceptions!) has done so little for Christ that if ‘Ichabod’ were written right across its brow, and it were banished from God’s house, it would have its deserts.
 We cannot therefore appeal to merit, it must be mercy.”
 (Spurgeon)

 ii.
 “O God, have mercy upon thy poor church, and visit her, and revive her.
 She has but a little strength; she has desired to keep thy word; oh, refresh her; restore to her thy power, and give her yet to be great in this land.”
 (Spurgeon)